Joachim, Joseph

 • knew Radecke, Robert

-• cooperated with Schumann, Clara
+• performed with Schumann, Clara

 • knew Schumann, Felix